 An alternative to traditional labor-intensive chicken parm, this version comes together with pantry ingredients on the stove for a 30-minute meal.
 Rachael Ray would be proud.

-Three ingredients, 15 minutes, and 100-percent delicious: This pesto chicken breast is great over (whole-wheat) pasta or in a salad.
+Three main ingredients, one pan, and 100-percent delicious: This pesto chicken breast is great over (whole-wheat) pasta or in a salad.